-As general public and international authorities start slowly to sounding the alarm, but scientist are working on obesity for many years.
-One of the main challenge is to find biological processes implicated in obesity to better understanding the underlying process and find the best counter measures or even develop novel therapeutics.
+As the general public and international authorities slowly start to sound the alarm, scientists have been working on obesity for many years.
+One of the main challenges is to find biological processes associated with obesity to better understand the underlying process and find the best counter measures or even develop novel therapeutics.

-MicroRNAs (miRNAs), small non-coding RNAs, appear to play regulatory gene expression roles in many of those processes associated with obesity .
-Several publications show the perturbation of expression of both protein-coding genes and miRNAs, which are seen in obesity-relevant tissues such as adipose tissue and liver in obese individuals.
+MicroRNAs (miRNAs), small non-coding RNAs, appear to play regulatory gene expression roles in many of these processes associated with obesity .
+Several publications show the perturbation of the expression of both protein-coding genes and miRNAs, which are seen in obesity-relevant tissues such as adipose tissue and liver in obese individuals.

-Precellys®, the bead beating gold standard for sample disruption is used to grind tissue such as liver in several studies related to miRNA isolation.
+Precellys, the bead beating gold standard for sample disruption is used to grind tissue such as liver in several studies related to miRNA isolation.
 Complete tissue homogenization is needed to extract high quality RNA for further downstream processing such as qPCR .
-The Precellys® Evolution homogenizer combined with dedicated lysing kits, is the best partner to save time and improve efficiency of sample preparation protocols.
+The Precellys Evolution homogenizer combined with dedicated lysing kits, is the best partner to save time and improve the efficiency of sample preparation protocols.

-For DNA, RNA or proteins, Precellys® homogenizers can efficiently grind any sample type while maintaining reproducibility amongst biological replicates and eliminate cross-contamination.
-This instrument is frequently used on research protocols ensuring a fast and efficient sample disruption process.
+For DNA, RNA or proteins, Precellys homogenizers can efficiently grind any sample type while maintaining reproducibility among biological replicates and eliminate cross-contamination.
+This instrument is frequently used on research protocols, ensuring a fast and efficient sample disruption process.